Marshall Dodge

 Marshall Dodge (1935–1982) was a Maine humorist.

 Early life

 Dodge was born in New York City, attended high school in New Hampshire, and graduated from Yale University with a degree in philosophy.

 Career

 Dodge and his associate, Robert Bryan (1931 – 2018), put out several defining albums of Maine humor, starting with Bert & I, released in 1958.
 In 1964, he and Noel Parmentel published (with accompanying LP record) a parody of popular folk songs titled Folk Songs for Conservatives.

-During the early 1970s, Dodge performed at various clubs around New England, including in Mystic, Ct.
+During the early 1970s, Dodge performed at various clubs around New England, including in Mystic, Connecticut.
 In 1976, he founded the Maine Festival of the Arts at Bowdoin College.
 In a 1979 interview, Dodge claimed that his real love was philosophy, and that he was writing a book on the subject.

 Death

 Dodge died in a hit-and-run accident in 1982 in Waimea, Hawaii.